garciart/network-automation/README.md

 Did you notice that, aside from the built-in GT96100-FE adapter, there are six open slots, but you can only use four of them?
 That is because the 3745 only has four open slots for network adapters.

-Aside from the built-in network adapter, we will not need any additional network adapters yet, so empty all the slots except for **slot 0** (GNS3 will not let you delete it anyway).
+Aside from the built-in network adapter, you will not need any additional network adapters yet, so empty all the slots except for **slot 0** (GNS3 will not let you delete it anyway).
 When complete, click on **Next >**:

 ![Network Adapters](img/a20a.png)